AdobeDocs/certification.en/help/certifications/aw/aw-core-e-developer.md

 * Given a scenario, describe the process needed to fully support that effort.
 * Given a scenario, explain how to adapt an existing Workflow to meet a recent change in a critical, inflight business process.
 * Given a scenario, identify configuration settings that are most difficult to change to a given instance.
-* Given a scenario, identify the key considerations of change management for a Workfront implementation
+* Given a scenario, identify the key considerations of change management for a [!DNL Workfront] implementation
 * Given a scenario, provide a recommendation.

 >[!TAB Get prepped]